steqeq/0000/README.md

  - A bug was discovered in the HIP graph capture implementation in the ROCm v5.2.0 release.
 If the same kernel is called twice
  (with different argument values) in a graph capture, the implementation was only keeping the argument values for the second kernel call.
 This bug is now fixed.
  - A bug was introduced in the hiprtc implementation in the ROCm v5.2.0 release.
-Due to the bug, *hiprtcGetLoweredName* call failed for named expressions that had a whitespace in it.
+This bug caused the *hiprtcGetLoweredName* call failed for named expressions with a whitespace in it.

     **Example:** The named expression ```my_sqrt<complex<double>>``` passed but ```my_sqrt<complex<double>>``` failed.
 This bug has now been fixed.